SarenDev/vid-reviewr.py/README.md

 ```
 ## vid-reviewr.py

-__*The script lets you go throught the directory and choose which videos to leave and which to delete.*__
+__*The script lets you go through the directory and choose which videos to leave and which to delete.*__

 **It might sound interesting already, but there are some extra features:**